gunzip/digital-citizenship/README.md

 To authenticate Digital Citizenship API users (through the developer portal) we use an [Active Directory B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-overview) (ADB2C) tenant.

 The ADB2C tenant *must* exists *before* running any of the task illustrated below.
-Alas, it's actually not possible to create it programmatically:
+Alas, it's actually not possible to create (and manage) it programmatically:

 https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-get-started